 Channel Islands Pet Passport & Import Regulations

 Unless otherwise stated, the regulations below apply to domestic dogs, cats and ferrets including service and emotional support dogs and cats.
-Owners of other pets should refer to item 12.

 To enter the Channel Islands, your pet must first be microchipped with an ISO 11784 pet microchip that is a 15 digit and non-encrypted.
 If your pet's microchip is not ISO 11784 compliant, you can bring your own microchip scanner.

-A tattoo is an acceptable form of identification as long as it was given prior to July 3, 2011, is clearly visible and your pet's current rabies vaccination was administered after the tattoo was applied
+A tattoo is an acceptable form of identification as long as it was given prior to July 3, 2011, is clearly visible and your pet's current rabies vaccination was administered after the tattoo was applied.

 If your pet is entering the Channel Islands from a rabies-free or rabies-controlled country, it will need a rabies vaccination after the microchip is implanted and more than 21 days prior to entry but not more than the expiration date of the manufacturer of the vaccine.
 If your dog, cat or ferret has a current rabies vaccination but no microchip, it will have to be vaccinated again after the microchip is implanted and wait 21 days before travel.